Case study: Cowboy

 All information is centralised at one point, which makes it structured and easy for us (the PR team) and the stakeholders to communicate with each other.
 The Prezly link is also embedded on the Cowboy website so stakeholders can find us easily and it shows in our PR results.

-Also, we have 3 different contacts for each press type or interest, so on the newsroom you can actually see all the relevant press contacts for each region and language like French or Dutch.
+Also, we have three different contacts for each press type or interest, so on the newsroom you can actually see all the relevant press contacts for each region and language like French or Dutch.
 Since a lot of different people with different interests look at this, it is important.
 So we had one location where all the information was and it was easy for stakeholders to see who the contacts were for their needs.

 What kind of results did you see after all your PR effort?